katez03/awscq2/docs/source/index.rst

 * This project focuses on creating a full-stack web application using React for the front end and Node.js for the back end.
 * Work on integrating user interfaces, connecting to databases, and deploying the web app to cloud services.

-## Noli

-*This section could be used to add further content related to "noli".
-You can describe specific features, tasks, or concepts here.*